 With the COVID-19 pandemic, Australia has seen unprecedented numbers of employees working from home.
-What happens if you hurt yourself while working from home?
+What happens if you have an injury at home while working?
 Are you able to claim workers’ compensation?

 The answer is yes…maybe.
 Let’s explore.

 You will be entitled to claim for workers’ compensation benefits if:-

 - you are a worker within the meaning of the Workers’ Compensation and Rehabilitation Act 2003, including contractors in some situations;

 - you sustain injury during the course of work;

 - the injury occurred in Queensland or the location of employment is within Queensland; and